alandella/runge-kutta-4/README.md

 * Curiosity
 * Boredom

 The latter may imply the former two sometimes.
-Or vice versa, idk.
+Or vice versa?